 A newer technique, eyebrow lamination, has now hit the scene and has likely graced your Instagram feed already.
 The technique originated in Russia and involves chemically straightening your eyebrows so that the hair is smoothed into a vertical direction.
 The result is fluffier, fuller brows, minus the tattoo-like procedure of microblading.

 Another surprising technique for achieving thicker eyebrows is acupuncture.
 Yes, you read that right!
 Believe it or not, in some cases, acupuncture has successfully helped eyebrow hair loss by stimulating circulation.
-This helps restore the hair follicles and reduces any inflammation that can directly affect hair growth.
+This helps restore the hair follicles and reduces any inflammation that can directly affect hair growth and overall hair wellness.

 At the end of the day, getting your brows back into tip-top shape is going to take patience and commitment.
 You won’t see a change overnight, or even in a few days, but the waiting game is so worth it.
 Remember, stay away from the tweezers for a minute!